Essential information for students

 Course fees will vary dependent on the Diploma provider you study with.
 For up-to-date course fees, visit the Diploma section of our website.

-Eligible Scottish domiciles will be able access a loan up to £11,500 – comprising £7,000 for tuition fees and £4,500 for living costs.
+As a taught postgraduate course at a Scottish Higher Education Institute (HEI), eligible Scottish domiciles will be able to access a loan for the Diploma, which comprises a tuition fee loan and a non income-assessed living cost loan.
 Visit the Student Awards Agency Scotland (SAAS) website for more information and details of how to apply for a loan.

 Part-time students should visit the SAAS website to ensure they access the up-to-date information relating to their eligibility to apply for a loan.
 Please note that, in previous years, part-time students have been eligible to apply for 50% of the full tuition fee loan amount per year of study*, but have not been eligible to apply for a living-cost loan.